 We recognize that some gifted students need completely different ways of accessing information, rather than a one-size-fits-all approach in a “program” setting.
-So, SRCS teachers support gifted learning needs with project-based learning opportunities, as well as independent research and topic exploration in alignment with student interests and passions, and innovative options that allow for creative expression and flexibility.
+SRCS teachers support gifted learning needs with project-based learning opportunities, as well as independent research and topic exploration in alignment with student interests and passions, and innovative options that allow for creative expression and flexibility.

-Solid Rock allows all students to participate in multi-period academic days from Mondays through Thursdays, which allows students constant access to teachers who are specialists in their fields.
+Solid Rock allows all students to participate in multi-period academic days Mondays through Thursdays, which allows students constant access to teachers who are specialists in their fields.
 And Fridays are reserved for engaging, full-day enrichment opportunities such as field trips, community speakers, and multiple hands-on projects that are integrated with the arts, STEM, and physical education topics.